Alerus Financial Co. (NASDAQ:ALRS) to Issue $0.16 Quarterly Dividend

 Alerus Financial Co.
 (NASDAQ:ALRS) declared a quarterly dividend on Wednesday, January 19th, Zacks reports.
 Stockholders of record on Friday, March 18th will be paid a dividend of 0.16 per share on Friday, April 8th.
 This represents a $0.64 dividend on an annualized basis and a dividend yield of 2.28%.
 The ex-dividend date of this dividend is Thursday, March 17th.

-Alerus Financial (NASDAQ:ALRS) last announced its earnings results on Tuesday, October 26th.
-The company reported $0.74 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.50 by $0.24.
+Alerus Financial (NASDAQ:ALRS) last issued its earnings results on Tuesday, October 26th.
+The company reported $0.74 EPS for the quarter, topping analysts’ consensus estimates of $0.50 by $0.24.
+The firm had revenue of $57.17 million for the quarter, compared to the consensus estimate of $53.16 million.
 Alerus Financial had a return on equity of 14.78% and a net margin of 20.39%.
-The firm had revenue of $57.17 million for the quarter, compared to the consensus estimate of $53.16 million.
-During the same period in the previous year, the business earned $0.99 EPS.
-As a group, equities research analysts anticipate that Alerus Financial will post 2.8 earnings per share for the current year.
+During the same quarter in the prior year, the business earned $0.99 earnings per share.
+As a group, equities analysts anticipate that Alerus Financial will post 2.8 EPS for the current fiscal year.

-Hedge funds have recently made changes to their positions in the stock.
-Two Sigma Investments LP acquired a new stake in Alerus Financial during the 3rd quarter worth about $304,000.
-Bank of New York Mellon Corp lifted its position in Alerus Financial by 4.3% during the 3rd quarter.
-Bank of New York Mellon Corp now owns 99,895 shares of the company’s stock worth $2,985,000 after acquiring an additional 4,142 shares during the period.
-Invesco Ltd. lifted its position in Alerus Financial by 11.2% during the 3rd quarter.
-Invesco Ltd. now owns 15,070 shares of the company’s stock worth $451,000 after acquiring an additional 1,513 shares during the period.
-Finally, Royal Bank of Canada lifted its position in Alerus Financial by 132.3% during the 3rd quarter.
-Royal Bank of Canada now owns 2,472 shares of the company’s stock worth $74,000 after acquiring an additional 1,408 shares during the period.
-Hedge funds and other institutional investors own 37.01% of the company’s stock.
+Separately, Zacks Investment Research raised Alerus Financial from a “hold” rating to a “buy” rating and set a $33.00 target price for the company in a research note on Tuesday, January 4th.

 About Alerus Financial